-Already flooded, South Florida braces for Eta’s wrath
+Already flooded, South Florida feeling wrath of Eta

 On Sunday night, authorities in Lauderhill, Florida, responded to a report of a car that had driven into a canal.
 Photos taken by fire units on the scene about 30 miles (48 kilometers) north of Miami showed rescuers searching high waters near a parking lot.

-Firefighters pulled one person from a car and took the patient to a hospital in critical condition, according to a statement from Lauderhill Fire’s public information officer.
-Responders were continuing to search for others.
+Firefighters pulled one person from a car and took the patient to a hospital in critical condition, according to a statement from Lauderhill Fire.

-The U.S. National Hurricane Center in Miami declared hurricane and storm surge warnings for the Keys from Ocean Reef to the Dry Tortugas, including Florida Bay.
+The U.S. National Hurricane Center in Miami said a tropical storm warning was in place for the Keys from Ocean Reef to the Dry Tortugas, including Florida Bay.
+Storm surge warnings were discontinued early Monday.

-Eta had maximum sustained winds of 65 mph (100 kph) on Sunday night and was centered about 30 miles (45 kilometers) east-northeast of Marathon, Florida, and 70 miles (115 kilometers) east-northeast of Key West.
-It was moving west-northwest at 14 mph (22 kph).
+Eta had maximum sustained winds of 65 mph (100 kph) on Monday morning and was centered about 45 miles (70 kilometers) north-northwest of Key West, Florida, and 65 miles (100 kilometers) south of Naples.
+It was moving west-northwest at 13 mph (20 kph).

+On the forecast track, Eta was expected to move out into the southeastern Gulf of Mexico and intensify into a hurricane late Monday or Tuesday.

 In the Florida Keys, the mayor ordered mandatory evacuations for mobile home parks, campgrounds and RV parks and those in low-lying areas.
 Several schools districts closed, saying the roads were already too flooded and the winds could be too gusty for buses to transport students.
 Several shelters also opened in Miami and the Florida Keys.